 A friend of mine was responsible for providing care for her son, who was disabled after a tragic motorcycle accident.
 Prior to the accident, she had many friends and was always attending her bridge club, music events at the local concert venue, and cycling on Saturdays.
 But after she decided to assume the caregiving role for her son (a role she willingly accepted at the time) she hasn’t had time to do much, if any of these activities.

 We often believe that we’re doing the best we can, providing care for a family member.
 But the truth is, we can get burned out just like someone who works more than 40 hours a week for a long period of time.
-We need active social engagement and a time to “turn off” – which is why effective care is often a combination of family and paid in-home care through a company like Sunlight Support.
+We need active social engagement and a time to “turn off” – which is why effective care is often a combination of family and paid in-home care through a company like Sunlight Senior Care.

 2.You feel guilty.

 I see this with my mother on an ongoing basis.
 Her father (my grandfather) is in a nursing home and is being very well taken care of.
 She knows this and the nurses do a great job of contacting her with absolutely anything that comes up.
 Nevertheless, if she doesn’t make the time to see him at the nursing home, and provide beyond what she is sometimes capable of, then she feels an overwhelming sense of guilt.
 As a result, she totally disregards her own physical and emotional well-being, which leads to a number of other challenges.

 As an emotion, guilt is never satisfied.
 It takes from everything.
 It blurs the communication that you are receiving from the rest of your family that is asking to have you back- they’re demanding that you give yourself a break!